Top Menu

 Formica laminate samples!

 Each sample is 1/8" thick.
-You place as many as you want on each side, they are going to keep the slides level, I think we used 7 on each side.
+You can place as many as you want on each side; they will keep the slides level.
+We used 7 on each side.

 How to install pull out shelves in pantry